bendorr/lucs_af/README.md

 - Fine-tuning AlphaFold2 models on custom datasets
 - Fine-tuning classifier heads on top of AlphaFold2 for protein property prediction
 - Running classic and fine-tuned AlphaFold2 predictions with and without templates
 - Evaluating predictions for structural and classification accuracy

+Code for generating LUCS backbones can be found in [loop_helix_loop_reshaping](https://github.com/Kortemme-Lab/loop_helix_loop_reshaping)

+Code for Rosetta-based sequence design and scoring can be found in [local_protein_sequence_design](https://github.com/Kortemme-Lab/local_protein_sequence_design)

 ## Directory Structure